 About

-Ingrid Halland is an architecture historian and art critic based in Oslo/Bergen, Norway.
+Ingrid Halland is an architecture historian and art critic based in Aarhus, Denmark and Oslo, Norway.

-Her research interests include material histories, cybernetics, theories of environment, continental philosophy, as well as ethics of globalization, systems biology, and critiques of the Anthropocene.
-Her academic work is published in journals such as Log, Aggregate, Journal of Design History, Arkitektur N and Kunst og kultur, and her work as an art critic is published in art magazines, museum catalogues, and artist books.
-The book Ung Uro: Unsettling Climates in Nordic Art, Architecture & Design (Cappelen Damm Akademisk) was published in 2021.
+Her key research interests are aesthetics and material histories, but also include art historiography, design methodologies, artistic research, cybernetics, biology, and exhibition studies.
+Her academic work is published in journals such as Log, Architectural Histories, Aggregate, Journal of Design History, INSERT, and Kunst og kultur, and her work as an art critic is published in art magazines, museum catalogues, and artist books.
+Two books are forthcoming in 2026: The short book Design in the series ‘Philosophy now!’ published by H//O//F and Deep White: Unsettling White in Western Art History and Aesthetics, under contract with Brill, edited with Tonje Haugland Sørensen and Helene Engnes Birkeli.

 Halland is Principal Investigator of the research project «How Norway Made the World Whiter» funded by The Research Council of Norway.
-Website: www.tio2project.com
+Website: www.tio2project.com.
+Halland is also Principal Investigator of «Material Ecologies of Design», in collaboration with Kjetil Fallan, a research project at Centre for Advanced Study (CAS), 2025 – 2026, funded by The Norwegian Academy of Science and Letters.

 Halland academic CV